1 Bg 4-1972: Transcendental Knowledge

 > from them; this is as good as learning from the Lord

 > directly.
-Otherwise, even the most intelligent persons will
+Otherwise, even the most intelligent person will

 > be bewildered.